pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_operational_maintenance/3_monitoring_tools.md

 Grafana enables you to monitor your Cells instance, you can monitor its resources such as CPU, RAM, storage but also Cells internals like microservices.

-Thr prerequisites to collect the metrics are the following:
+The prerequisites to collect the metrics are the following:

 - Enable metrics on Cells.
 - Prometheus.